medplum/medplum/packages/docs/blog/2023-10-27-digital-health-operations/2023-10-27-digital-health-operations.md

 ## Top of License Care

 Delivering high quality care at reasonable cost means that everyone is working at the "top of their license".
-MDs and NPs focus diagnosing and prescribing; nurses and care coordinators handle routine patient inquiries and serve as the patient's primary touch point.
+MDs and NPs focus diagnosing, prescribing, and designing care plans; care coordinators handle administrative inquiries.

 To implement this model at scale, operations teams need to [develop a clear ontology](https://www.forbes.com/sites/sachinjain/2022/04/04/the-great-american-healthcare-labor-arbitrage/?sh=591613766133) of clinical tasks and roles that mirrors their care model, and manage them in a unified task system.
 The challenge is ensuring tasks are automatically directed to the professional, while still being able to escalate when needed.

 Many traditional EHRs make offer a fixed clinical workflow, or offer limited configurability.
-Most of them cater to MDs, but don't account for care coordinators, customer success representatives, fulfillment workers, and the host of other roles that make up the digital health care chain.
+Most of them cater to MDs, but don't account for care coordinators, customer success representatives, fulfillment teams, and the host of other roles that make up the digital health care workforce.

 Platforms like Medplum offer a layer of programmability on top of the [FHIR Task model](/docs/careplans/tasks), which allows developers to implement the precise clinical workflow model.
 Tasks can be organized into queues and assigned based on credentials and availability.
 And by integrating these automations (i.e. [Bots](/docs/bots)) into the [software development lifecycle](/docs/bots/bots-in-production), operations teams can test workflow changes before deploying and release with confidence.